--Double secure all latches, and keep the closures away from the pasture side of the fence.
+- Double secure all latches, and keep the closures away from the pasture side of the fence.
 In fact, all bolts, latches, mechanisms, and other horse injury magnets should face to the outside of the paddock.
 The closure pictured below is generally considered to be horse-proof, but it should still be on the outside.
-(For total disclosure you should know it was Liv-proof for at least a few minutes the first time I saw one of these.
-HAHAHA!)

-I don't know what these latches are called but it stumped me!
+I don’t know what these latches are called but they are pretty horse-proof.

--If you have wire fencing (like v-mesh), the posts next to your gate will have potential wires poking out everywhere as you switch from vmesh to gate.
-So the entire vertical edge of your posts need to have some sort of covering so that the edges of the mesh or wire are not available for scrapes (humans and horses!) or worse.
+- If you have wire fencing (like v-mesh), the posts next to your gate will have potential wires poking out everywhere as it transitions from v-mesh to gate.
+So the entire vertical edge of your posts needs to have some sort of covering so that the edges of the mesh or wire are not available for scrapes.

--Try and have your gates in the middle of the fencing away from corners.
+- Try and have your gates in the middle of the fencing, away from corners.
 Herds like to congregate at the gate, and if positioned at a corner a horse can easily become trapped by his pasture mates.
-Same goes for people - don’t get stuck!
+The same goes for people – don’t get stuck!

 Double security here, too!
 If your horse doesn’t play with everything, the halter hooks are handy.
 Or, you can use a small weatherproof trunk or box to store halters outside of gates.

--Allow 10-12’ for most equipment to be able to drive through.
+- Allow 10-12’ for most equipment to be able to drive through the gate.
 This is handy when you are spreading manure, or you need to move machinery for repairs.